Madness Takes its Toll - Legal Reader

 Here’s a quick (and necessarily incomplete) rundown of converging disasters that are adding up to far more than the sum of their parts.

 Ongoing climate chaos, for one.
 It’s past fixing, and now it’s time to consider what places will be abandoned and how to go about leaving the unlivable.
 Disasters vary from place to place, and so does each area’s – and family’s – ability to adapt.
-In the Northern Mariana islands, a U.S. territory much closer to the Philippines than to Hawaii, the last few years of typhoon damage and slow, expensive, and progressively difficult rebuilds are forcing people to decide whether to stay on ancestral land, or move to the mainland United States where they might be able to get by through low-wage jobs, public resources and the generosity of relatives.
-There’s a kind of security living where one cannot be evicted (and the land itself can help feed you), but when storms destroy your home every couple years, the madness of migration makes more sense with each passing year.
+In the Northern Mariana islands, a U.S. territory much closer to the Philippines than to Hawaii, the last few years of typhoon damage and slow, expensive, progressively more difficult rebuilds are forcing people to decide whether to stay on ancestral land, or move to the mainland United States where they might be able to get by through low-wage jobs, public resources and the generosity of relatives.
+There’s a kind of security living where one cannot be evicted (and the land itself can help feed you), but when storms destroy your home every couple years, the madness of migration makes more sense with each passing storm season.

 It’s a long way from Saipan to Kentucky, where last week’s storms may have spawned the longest-track tornado in U.S. history.
 Whether the Quad-State Tornado formed alone or as part of a swarm thrown off by a deadly thunderstorm that crossed four states in four hours is irrelevant, though, to those whose homes were destroyed and who lost loved ones in the darkness.
 Although Senator Rand Paul (R-KY) requested the same aid for his state that he would deny so many others, the point remains just as true in the aftermath of the rare December tornado as after the typhoons, hurricanes, floods, droughts and wildfires that a destabilizing environment will bring: how often can we rebuild before it becomes madness to keep doing the same thing over and over and freaking over?

 Then there’s resource depletion.
 Those burning forests in western North America, some of which served as carbon offsets for industry, may not return as the climate toggles to warmer and drier states that won’t support woodlands.
 In the American breadbasket, more than a third of the topsoil has eroded away from industrially farmed land.
 We’re running out of phosphate, a vital input for growing food.
 Too much of the synthetic nitrogen applied to those crops is washing out to sea, carried along by rain and water from rapidly-emptying aquifers that will not be replaced in any meaningful time frame.
-In the last three decades, no country on Earth has been able to meet its citizens basic needs without consuming more natural capital than can be replaced.
+In the last three decades, no country on Earth has been able to meet its citizens’ basic needs without consuming more natural capital than can be replaced.
 Nothing about this is sustainable, and it’s madness to think this can continue indefinitely.

 There are no good answers coming from the energy industry, either.
 Producing energy means accepting the sacrifice of a certain amount of land and people, allowing them to be poisoned without too much complaint because doing so keeps the lights on and the cars running.
 Risks are never going to be equally spread among populations, but that’s saying the quiet part out loud, isn’t it?
 ProPublica recently published research showing that in the United States, most of the burden is borne by those in low-income neighborhoods and in southern states with more relaxed environmental laws, especially Texas.
 Places where most of the residents are not white are usually hit with more toxic pollution, often far in excess of that found in majority-white areas, but deep down, you probably already knew that, right?
 Ethylene oxide, the colorless, odorless gas that contributes the highest cancer risk of this country’s air pollution problem, is mutagenic, meaning it can alter DNA.
 How long do you expect fellow Americans to accept such toxins in their neighborhoods?
 How long would you?